grafana/loki/README.md

 ...
 ```

-To run promtail, use the following commands:
+To run Promtail, use the following commands:

 ```bash
 $ go build ./cmd/promtail